NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 After programming the application and all the prerequisites to your development kit, test the application by performing the following steps:

 1. |connect_kit|
 #.
-Connect to the kit with a terminal emulator (for example, LTE Link Monitor).
+Connect to the kit with a terminal emulator (for example, LTE Link Monitor or Termite).
 See :ref:`lte_connect` for more information.
 #.
 Reset the development kit.
 #.
 Observe in the terminal window that the development kit starts up in the Secure Partition Manager and that the application starts.
    This is indicated by the following output::